polartron/midnight/index.md

 ---
 layout: default
 ---
-As a seasoned game developer with over a decade of industry experience, I have contributed to numerous projects across various platforms, demonstrating a diverse skill set and a proven track record of success.
+As a seasoned game developer with over a decade of industry experience, I have contributed to numerous projects across various platforms, demonstrating a diverse skill set and a proven track record.
 My career highlights include:

 ## Professional Achievements